Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 Self-service is an unstoppable trend that seamlessly fits into the concept of the intelligent organization, as self-service can enable:

-• Cheaper services or products or more added value: dependent on the strategy of the organization, they will translate to either a greater number of marginal, cheaper products, or a higher quality of service.
+• Cheaper services or products or more added value: depending on the strategy of the organization, they will translate to either a greater number of marginal, cheaper products or a higher quality of service.

 • Faster processing: there are usually fewer links required in the process, by which it can, in theory, be carried out faster.